 Because of lack of information, sometimes miners dig without wearing protective clothing, this is wrong and it is also essential that miners avoid the use of chemicals such as mercury and cyanide in their mining activities in order not to expose themselves to grave health issues and pollution of the rivers as well as the flora and fauna.

 Poor mining activities could lead to serious health conditions such as infertility, severe cough, itching, and can also damage internal organs like the kidneys and the liver.
+Experts have confirmed this can be prevented with appropriate crusher maintenance.

 Generally, operating in a safer environment would boost the productivity of the miners, which in turn would lead to better revenue.
 Miners should always put on helmet, goggles, face mask, hand gloves, overall, and boots.
 It is also important that the miner covers up every hole dug while searching for gold.
 And if the miner diverts a river to another place while digging, it is necessary that the miner returns it back to its normal course after completing the mining activities.